 - RightCare – a national NHS England-supported programme aimed at reducing unwarranted variation in commissioning.

 As mentioned above, the government has also set national targets for the NHS and local authorities to reduce delayed transfers of care and super-stranded patients.
 Resources to improve the management of how patients flow through hospital have also been developed and refined.
-For example, NHS Improvement has published a number of tools to assist trusts in managing patient flow, eg, the SAFER bundle (NHS Improvement 2014) and the recent good practice guide (NHS Improvement 2017a).
+For example, NHS Improvement has published a number of tools to assist trusts in managing patient flow, such as the 'SAFER' patient flow bundle (NHS Improvement 2014) and the recent good practice guide (NHS Improvement 2017a).

 After the publication of then NHS five year forward view in 2014, the NHS began testing new models of care in 50 vanguard areas across England.
-Central to the vanguards programme is moderating rising demand for hospital care by focusing on prevention, early intervention, admission avoidance and support for people to remain independent in their own homes.
+Central to the vanguards programme was moderating rising demand for hospital care by focusing on prevention, early intervention, admission avoidance and support for people to remain independent in their own homes.
 The work of the vanguard programme was incorporated into the planning process of sustainability and transformation partnerships and integrated care systems.

-Alongside these initiatives, national NHS bodies are increasing their oversight of bed stock: NHS England is currently carrying out a national audit of bed stock (Illman 2017) and in April 2017, NHS England Chief Executive Simon Stevens introduced a new test requiring local NHS organisations to demonstrate that ‘significant’ proposed bed closures meet one of three new conditions, one of these being that sufficient alternative provision, such as increased GP or community services, is put in place alongside or ahead of changes to moderate the demand for future hospital care (NHS England 2017d).
-National NHS bodies have also advised trusts to reduce bed-occupancy levels in preparation for winter.
+Alongside these initiatives, national NHS bodies have increased their oversight of bed stock.
+In April 2017, NHS England Chief Executive Simon Stevens introduced a new test requiring local NHS organisations to demonstrate that ‘significant’ proposed bed closures meet one of three new conditions, one of these being that sufficient alternative provision, such as increased GP or community services, is put in place alongside or ahead of changes to moderate the demand for future hospital care (NHS England 2017d).

 What next for hospital beds in England?